 Combining good food and travel is quite possibly a match made in heaven, which is why it might take you by surprise to discover you can enjoy both in Byron Bay.

-The laidback beachside town in northern NSW has a surprisingly thriving and sophisticated food scene – everything from casual cafe dining to raw food bars, vegan cuisine and humble pub grub is on offer.
+The laidback beachside town in northern NSW has a surprisingly thriving and sophisticated food scene – everything from casual cafe dining to health food cafes, vegan cuisine and humble pub grub is on offer.

 I’ve put together this guide for all the food-loving travellers out there.
 Here are my top picks of where to eat in Byron Bay: